Royal Arena: Financing and operation

 Realdania and Copenhagen Municipality each made DKK 325,000,000 available for the project, while the Elite Facility Committee provided a construction grant, and operating grants were provided by the National Olympic Committee and Sports Confederation of Denmark.
 The site was made available by CPH City & Port Development.
 The chosen operator had to arrange the rest of the financing.

 Although five companies qualified to bid as arena operators, Live Nation was selected as operator ahead of AEG Facilities in December 2011.

 In 2014, Danish brewery Royal Unibrew was announced as the commercial sponsor, earning the naming rights ("Royal") on the arena.

+In December 2025, it was announced Royal Arena was to be acquired by the Beverley Hills-headquartered multinational entertainment company, Live Nation Entertainment of an undisclosed amount.